LabKey/labkey-ui-components/packages/components/docs/QueryModel.md

         `<MyWrappedComponent queryConfigs={queryConfigs} key={schemaName + "." + queryName} />`.
 - How do I allow users to link to a specific page of results on a grid?
     - If you are writing an application, and you want users to be able to send or save a link that has filters, sorts, or a specific page in it you can use URL Binding.
-When enabled URL binding will persist certain pieces of model state to the URL so users can share or save links.
+When enabled, URL binding will persist certain pieces of model state to the URL so users can share or save links.
 To use URL binding you must be using the same version of React Router as this repo (currently version `3.2.6`) and you must set `bindURL` to true in the `QueryConfig` objects you pass to `withQueryModels`.